MatrixAINetwork/MATRIX_AI/README.md

 - Carried out the feature analysis on the typical contract scenarios, with Wallet contracts, CrowdSale contracts as the starting point;

 - Completed the premilinary result collection of extended evaluation datasets, and is doing the result analysis now.

+##### Upgradable and Safe VM

+- Discuss on the research outcomes related with fault-tolerant system, safe VM and hot fixing.